iffse/burnback-3d/README.md

 First, you will need a mesh in order to use the program for analysis.
 For instance, [Gmsh](https://gmsh.info/) is an open source meshing software that can generate 2D and 3D finite element mesh.

-Once you have the mesh, you will have to convert it into a Json file with edge based information.
-A python script that converts Gmsh mesh to this format using [meshio](https://github.com/nschloe/meshio) can be found at tools directory: [mesh_convert.py](./tools/mesh_convert.py).
+Once you have the mesh, you will have to convert it into a Json file with tetrahedra based information.
+A python script that converts Gmsh mesh file to this format using [meshio](https://github.com/nschloe/meshio) can be found at tools directory: [mesh_convert.py](./tools/mesh_convert.py).
 The script is optimized for speed and can convert a mesh with 200K nodes in seconds.
 If you are using another meshing tool, feel free to edit it (probable you will only need to change the cell names).

 When using Gmsh and the script, you can define boundary conditions with physical groups with the following naming conventions in surfaces: